-- Career technical education programs are offered in: 3D printing, automotive technology, computer-aided drafting, digital media arts, emergency medical services, film technology, game design and simulation, health information technology, information technology, networking and Linux, manufacturing, medical assistant, nursing assistant, personal care attendant, PC operating systems, phlebotomy, VMware, and welding.
+- Career technical education programs are offered in: 3D printing, automotive technology, computational mathematics, computer-aided drafting, digital media arts, emergency medical services, film technology, game design and simulation, health information technology, information technology, networking and Linux, manufacturing, medical assistant, nursing assistant, personal care attendant, PC operating systems, phlebotomy, VMware, and welding.
 Certificates and/or two year associate of applied science degrees are available in each of these career- based fields.
 While these are not designed as transfer programs, some or all credits earned through these programs may be eligible for transfer.

-- Certificates and/or Associate of Arts or Associate of Science degrees are offered in the fields of art studio, business administration, criminology, early childhood multi-cultural education, education, general science, health education, integrative studies, liberal arts, mathematics, nursing, and pre-engineering.
+- Certificates and/or Associate of Arts or Associate of Science degrees are offered in the fields of art studio, business administration, criminology, criminal justice, early childhood education, education, general science, health education, integrative studies, liberal arts, mathematics, nursing, and pre-engineering.
 Credits in the general science program can be applied to bachelor degree programs in nursing, dental hygiene, radiography, nuclear medicine imaging, physical therapy, and physician’s assistant at UNM-Main.
 Most of the credits earned for these degrees can be transferred to UNM-Main or to most other four-year colleges and universities.

 - Basic skills assistance is offered so that students who are not adequately prepared for admission for college level study can work to improve their skills and meet their educational goals.
 Developmental skills courses are offered in English, math, and study skills.
 Services for free basic skills instruction are provided by the Next Steps: Adult Education Program that houses a complete learning center.
 Tutorial services are available to all students on campus as well as services for students with special needs through the Learning Commons.